WireCell/wirecell.github.io/manual.md

 Interfaces are used not only to access functionality but the data model for major working data is defined in terms of interfaces inheriting from `WireCell::IData`.
 Once an instance is created it is immutable.

-Another category of interfaces are those which express the &ldquo;node&rdquo; concept.
+Another important category of interfaces are those which express the &ldquo;node&rdquo; concept.
 They inherit from `WireCell::INode`.
-These require implementation of an `operator()` method.
-Nodes make up the main unit of code.
+These require implementation of an `operator()` method which is the entry to one unit of data processing.
+Thus nodes make up the main unit of code through which data flow in the application.
 They are somewhat equivalent to `Algorithm` concept from the Gaudi framework where the `operator()` method is equivalent to Gaudi&rsquo;s `execute()` method.
-They also require some additional instrumenting in order to participate in the data flow programming paradigm described below.
+As nodes are also *components* they require some additional code instrumenting as described in the next section.
+In order to participate in the data flow programming paradigm they also have some behavior requirements as described in <./dfp.md>.

 <a id="component-internals"></a>

 ## Components

-Components are implementations an interface which itself inherits from the `WireCell::IComponponent` interface class (this interface class is in `util` as a special case due to dependency issues. fixme: needs to be solved with a general package depending on both `iface and =util`).
+Components are implementations of an interface class which itself inherits from the `WireCell::IComponponent` (this interface class is in `util` as a special case due to dependency issues. fixme: needs to be solved with a general package depending on both `iface and =util`).
 This inheritance follows [CRTP](https://en.wikipedia.org/wiki/Curiously_recurring_template_pattern).

 Components also must have some tooling added in their implementation file.
 This is in the form of a single CPP macro which generates a function used to load a factory that can create and retain instances based on a *type* name and an *instance* name.
 For `WireCell::Gen::TrackDepos` the tooling looks like: